Two Elko County men convicted of cockfighting charges

 “It’s just speculation,” he said.

 Mills said it was “implausible” that Jorge Ruiz “didn’t know what was going on.”
-He said all three men arrested had their names on boxes in the chicken receiving area and instructions on cockfighting were found inside Jorge Ruiz’s primary residence.
+All three men arrested had their names on boxes in the chicken receiving area, and instructions on cockfighting were found inside Jorge Ruiz’s primary residence, he said.

 “It doesn’t take a wild leap to see all three of them were involved in this stuff,” Mills said.
 “The evidence shows unequivocally all three of these guys were in this together.”